 Using film making for advocacy defines the ten-year collaboration of producers Susan Hannah Hadary and John Anglim.
 With their talents as documentarians, they explore the human condition and present portraits of children and adults who face extraordinary challenges as they strive for the gift of ordinary lives.

-Their most recent documentary collaboration, Shakeer from West Baltimore explores the life of a 12 year-old boy living in west Baltimore after the Freddie Gray uprising.
+Their most recent documentary collaboration explores the lives of young teens living in West Baltimore.
 Another recent collaboration, 29 Years – Bong, Sarah and the King, documents an extraordinary life view spanning nearly 3 decade presenting the life’s journey of three children, who from an early age were mainstream pioneers, because their mothers challenged a system which segregated kids with physical disabilities into special schools.

 Other documentaries produced by Anglim and Hadary include: Departing Rosewood, the year long journey of a young adult with developmental disabilities who prepares to leave a restrictive institution and set up an independent life in the community; Understanding Joy, explores the devastation in the world of a woman controlled by a gambling addiction; and Walter P. Carter: Champion for Change, a special tribute to one of Baltimore’s most respected civil rights leaders.
 They have recently completed a commission from the Discovery Life Channel for a mini-series entitled, Shock Trauma: The Edge of Life.